AntonSol919/linkspace/homepage/why.md

 To build more interesting applications we create protocols to add further structure to the stream of data.
 There are thousands of different protocols, but what most of them have in common is a way to transmit questions and answers.

-A couple of well known internet protocols that have this property are:
+A couple of well known variants that have this property are:

 | System | Question                      | Answer              |
 |--------+-------------------------------+---------------------|